 -

-Best long-term practice: Allow your chiller to cycle naturally with a reasonable temperature buffer.
+Best long-term practice: Allow your chiller to cycle the compressor with a reasonable temperature buffer.
 This ensures clean water, lower maintenance, reduced compressor wear and a manageable energy bill.